veeto

 Key Takeaways

-• Authorizes ambulances to transport injured police and search dogs to veterinary facilities when no humans need care.
+• Authorizes ambulances to transport injured police and search-and-rescue dogs to veterinary facilities when no humans need care.

-• Requires ambulance operators to develop and get approval for policies on transporting injured service dogs.
+• Requires ambulance operators to develop and obtain approval for policies on transporting injured working dogs.

 Summary

-Assembly Member Michelle Rodriguez's legislation authorizes licensed ambulance operators and tribal fire departments to transport injured police canines and search and rescue dogs to veterinary facilities when no human patients require medical attention.
-The measure permits emergency responders to provide basic first aid to these animals during transport while extending liability protections to those acting in good faith without compensation.
+Assembly Member Michelle Rodriguez's legislation authorizes licensed ambulance operators and tribal fire departments to transport injured police and search-and-rescue dogs to veterinary facilities when no human patients require attention.
+The measure permits emergency responders to provide basic first aid to these working dogs during transport while shielding them from liability when acting in good faith.

 Key Dates